Sorry gentlemen, this is a ladies post.

 Before you turn to pounding ibuprofen in hopes of relief from the many symptoms, consider first turning to the best and most effective form of medicine: what you eat.

 While on your period, your body runs a deficit for numerous nutrients, which results in unpleasant symptoms.
-However, it is possible (and rather effective) to compensate for this deficit by eating the proper foods or taking a supplement.
+However, it is possible and effective to compensate for this deficit by eating the proper foods or taking a supplement.

-Just find your symptom(s) below and see what foods to eat to cure them!
+Just find your symptoms below and see what foods contain the nutrient you’re lacking.
+Then eat those foods to cure your symptoms.

 This mineral relaxes your muscles, and also contains live cultures which promote healthy digestion.
 However, you don’t want to get your calcium from dairy products, because they can actually trigger cramps.